Lepton number violating signals of a parity symmetric model at $\mu$TRISTAN: Collider signals

 \section{Collider signals}

 Lepton number violating signals at $\mu^+ \mu^+$ colliders are discussed in this section.
 Our model contains two types of charged vector bosons, $W$ and $W'$, giving rise to three relevant processes: $\mu^+ \mu^+ \to W^+ W^+$, $\mu^+ \mu^+ \to W'^+ W'^+$ and $\mu^+ \mu^+ \to W^+ W'^+$.
-Though some papers have investigated the first process~\cite{Heusch:1995yw, Raidal:1997tb,Rodejohann:2010jh,Yang:2023ojm,Jiang:2023mte, Fridell:2023gjx,deLima:2024ohf,Bhattacharya:2025xwv}, it is suppressed by the small factor $M_S$ in our model, and so is the second process.
+Though some papers have investigated the first process (or its charge conjugate)~\cite{Heusch:1995yw, Raidal:1997tb,Rodejohann:2010jh,Yang:2023ojm,Jiang:2023mte, Fridell:2023gjx,deLima:2024ohf,Bhattacharya:2025xwv}\footnote{There have also been studies of lepton number violating process at $e^- e^-$ colliders, i.e., $e^- e^- \to W^- W^-$.
+See Refs.~\cite{Rizzo:1982kn,Gluza:1995ix,Ananthanarayan:1995cn, Greub:1996ct,Raidal:1997tb}.}, it is suppressed by the small factor $M_S$ in our model, and so is the second process.
 In contrast, the last process, illustrated in Fig.~\ref{fig:diagram}, can occur at high-energy $\mu^+ \mu^+$ colliders.
 We assume the use of unpolarized beams in this work, but non-zero polarization is useful in enhancing the signal, suppressing the SM background events, and distinguishing this model with others.
 Indeed, our signal is maximized when one antimuon is left-handed and the other is right-handed.
 If polarizations of the beams are available, the polarization dependence of the signal will be a non-trivial check of the nature of lepton number violation.

 In the first two subsections, we present the cross sections for muonic inverse neutrinoless double beta decay, $\mu^+ \mu^+ \to W^+ W'^+$ and $\mu^+ \mu^+ \to W^+ q q'$ with an off-shell $W'$ boson, focusing on the case where the heavy neutral leptons are degenerate, $m_{N,i} \equiv m_N$ for all $i$.
 The following subsection investigates single production of heavy neutral leptons as a complementary probe to the lepton number violating processes.
 Finaly, we illustrates how the model parameters can be chosen without a significant loss of the collider signal while relaxing the constraint from neutrinoless double beta decay.